dgrabla/birthday-greetings/README.md

 ![image](https://user-images.githubusercontent.com/1942073/152436891-fd79bf85-2424-4eea-baed-d1e1c28f6dc4.png)

 * Fork this repo and schedule the script on Github CI to run every day at a specific time.
-For free.
+For free[1]
 * Slack notifications

 ## How it works